 Seale, William.
 A Guide to Historic Alexandria.
 Alexandria: The City of Alexandria 250th Anniversary Committee, 2000.

 Smith, William Francis and T. Michael Miller.
 A Seaport Saga: Portrait of Old Alexandria, Virginia.
-Virginia Beach: The Downing Company Publishers, 1989, 3rd ed., 2001.
+3rd ed.
+Virginia Beach: The Downing Company Publishers, 2001.

 Somerville, Mollie.
-Washington walked here: Alexandria on the Potomac, One of American’s First “New” Towns.
-Washington: Acropolis Books, 1970.
+Washington Walked Here: Alexandria on the Potomac, One of American’s First “New” Towns.
+Washington, DC: Acropolis Books, 1970.

 Hambleton, Elizabeth and Marian Van Landingham, eds.
 Alexandria: A Composite History.
 Alexandria: The Alexandria Bicentennial Commission, 1975.

 Munson, James.
-Colo.
-John Carlyle, Gent.: A True and Just Account of the Man and His House.
-Northern Virginia: Northern Virginia Regional Park Authority, 1986.
+Col. John Carlyle, Gent.: A True and Just Account of the Man and His House.
+Alexandria: Northern Virginia Regional Park Authority, 1986.

 Madison, Robert L. Walking with Washington: Walking Tours of Alexandria, Virginia.
 Baltimore: Gateway Press, Inc., 2005.